akriaueno/why-cli/README.md

 **"Why is this command here?
 Who installed it?"**

 `why` is a CLI tool that identifies the installation source (provider) of a command.
-It resolves symlinks, checks path patterns, and queries system package managers to tell you if a command is managed by Homebrew, apt, npm, Mise, Flatpak, or simply a system file.
+It resolves symlinks, checks path patterns, and queries system package managers to tell you if a command is managed by Homebrew, apt, npm, Mise, Flatpak, asdf, SDKMAN!, or simply a system file.

 ## Features

-- Provider Identification: Instantly detects if a binary is from Homebrew, apt/dpkg, yum/rpm, npm, pip, Cargo, Go, etc.
+- Provider Identification: Instantly detects if a binary is from Homebrew, apt/dpkg, yum/rpm, zypper/rpm, apk, pacman, Nix, MacPorts, npm, pip, Cargo, Go, etc.
 - Symlink Resolution: Traces the "Origin Path" (where your shell finds it) to the "Real Path" (where the binary actually lives).
-- System Package Manager Integration: Automatically queries `dpkg` or `rpm` for system files to identify the package name.
+- System Package Manager Integration: Automatically queries `dpkg`, `rpm`/`zypper`, `apk`, `pacman`, `pkg`, or Portage tools for system files to identify the package name.

 ## Installation